Life can change in an instant.

 Dealing with the estate administration process can be a difficult time, especially after the recent loss of a loved one.
 Administering an estate can quickly become complicated, which is why Robertson Hyetts has dedicated lawyers that know when to expect challenges and how to overcome them with ease and efficiency.

-Acting as the executor or administrator of a Will can sometimes be a demanding and lengthy process.
+Acting as the executor or administrator of a Will can often be a demanding and lengthy process.
 Dealing with the paperwork required by financial institutions and superannuation funds, ensuring that all necessary organisations and government departments are notified, arranging the sale of assets and communicating with beneficiaries are all part of the process.

 Our Estate Administration services